BRIDLE YOUR TONGUE (Part 2)

 37 “For by your words you will be justified, and by your words you will be condemned.”

-There is absolutely no natural man, or any earthly wisdom, or any human discipline that can effectively tame or bridle the tongue.
+There is absolutely no natural man, earthly wisdom, or human discipline that can effectively tame or bridle the tongue.

 As discussed in the first part of this piece, as a result of the fall of man, the tongue has become inherently or naturally sinful, evil, wild, unholy, and unruly (Rom.
 3:10-18).